 Samples have been tested within the scope of Gradko International Ltd. Laboratory Quality Procedures.
-Data provided by the client and any subsequent calculations shall be indicated by an asterisk (\), these calculations and results are not within the scope of our UKAS accreditation.
+Data provided by the client and any subsequent calculations shall be indicated by an asterisk (), these calculations and results are not within the scope of our UKAS accreditation.
 The results within this report relate only to the items tested.
-Any queries concerning data in this report should be directed to the Laboratory Manager Gradko International Ltd. This report is not to be reproduced, except in full, without the written permission of Gradko International Ltd. Report Number: M04929R

-Form LOF32b Issue 8 - June 2018
+Any queries concerning data in this report should be directed to the Laboratory Manager Gradko International Ltd. This report is not to be reproduced, except in full, without the written permission of Gradko International Ltd. Report Number: M04929R Page 3 of 3 Form LQF32b Issue 8 - June 2018